Giggler-bot/requirement-analysis/README.md

 - Serves as a foundation for further system design.

 ### Use Case Diagram for Booking Management System
 The diagram below shows the primary actors and use cases involved in a booking management system.

 ![Booking System Use Case Diagram](![Image](https://github.com/user-attachments/assets/db62dcb1-0a46-402b-8425-17e8ce943d06))

+## Acceptance Criteria
+Acceptance Criteria are specific, measurable conditions that a software product must satisfy to be accepted by a user, customer, or other stakeholders.
+They define the boundaries of a user story or feature and provide a clear basis for testing and validation.

+### Importance of Acceptance Criteria in Requirement Analysis
+- **Clarifies Expectations:** Ensures all stakeholders have a shared understanding of what success looks like for a given feature.
+- **Guides Development:** Helps developers know exactly what to build and when the work is complete.
+- **Enables Testing:** Forms the basis for test cases and quality assurance activities.
+- **Prevents Scope Creep:** Defines what is in and out of scope for a feature, reducing miscommunication and rework.

+### Example: Acceptance Criteria for Checkout Feature

+**Feature:** Checkout (Booking Management System)

+**Acceptance Criteria:**
+- The user must be able to review their selected booking details before payment.
+- The system must display the total cost including taxes and fees.
+- The user must be able to enter and validate payment information securely.
+- A confirmation message must be displayed after successful payment.
+- An email confirmation must be sent within 5 minutes of successful checkout.